charan-akula/az_bank_livekit_agent/README.md

 This project is an **AI-powered real-time voice + chat interaction platform** built on **LiveKit** and modern AI infrastructure.
 It enables natural, two-way conversations where intelligent agents can listen, understand, reason, and respond instantly.

 This platform powers an intelligent AI support agent designed specifically for **AZ Bank customer service automation**.

-It enables real-time voice and chat assistance that can verify users, support by banking information,  retrieve account information, resolve issues, and automatically create support tickets.
+It is designed for real-world enterprise use cases such as:
+- Banking customer support
+- Customer verification
+- OTP workflows
+- Jira ticket automation for customer issues
+- Real-time conversational assistance

 The system integrates:
 - STT → LLM → TTS pipeline
 - Retrieval-Augmented Generation (RAG)
 - n8n workflow automation
 - MCP tool connectivity
 - Banking workflow integrations

-It is designed for real-world enterprise use cases such as:

-- Banking customer support
-- Customer verification
-- OTP workflows
-- Jira ticket automation
-- Real-time conversational assistance

 ---